 Repeated Courses: A student may repeat a previously "passed" course only ONE time.
-For this purpose, passed means any grade higher than an "F".
+For this purpose, passing means any grade higher than an "F".
 A student may be repeatedly paid for repeatedly failing the same course.
 Thus, a student may repeat a previously "failed" course.
-Each attempt at repeating a course will count toward total hours attempted.
+Each attempt at repeating a course will count toward the total hours attempted.
 The highest grade earned will be calculated in the grade point average.

 Transfer Courses: Transfer credits that count toward a student's current program will be counted as both attempted and completed hours.
 The grade will be calculated in the grade point average.
 Incomplete Courses: Grades of incomplete will remain as "I" for a period of one semester or term.
-At that point, if the course has not been completed, the "I" becomes an "F." Incomplete courses will be counted toward total hours attempted and will be included in the grade point average.

-Withdrawals: Withdrawal courses will be counted toward total hours attempted if a student remains past the add/drop period.
-Withdrawal courses are not calculated in the grade point average.
+At that point, if the course has not been completed, the "I" becomes an "F." Incomplete courses will be counted toward the total hours attempted and will be included in the grade point average.
+Withdrawals: Withdrawal courses will be counted toward the total hours attempted and will be included in the grade point average.
 Unofficial Drop (N): An unofficial drop occurs when a student misses 6 consecutive days without officially dropping a class.
-If a student fails to officially drop a course, the instructor records a "N" grade.
+If a student fails to officially drop a course, the instructor records an "N" grade.
 N grades will be counted toward total hours attempted if a student fails to officially drop a course.
 Students who fail to officially drop a course will have a portion of their Title IV aid returned to the federal government.

-NON-CREDIT, DEVELOPMENTAL COURSES, INCOMPLETES, AUDITS, WITHDRAWALS, TRANSFER CREDITS AND COURSE REPEATS
+NON-CREDIT, DEVELOPMENTAL COURSES, INCOMPLETES, AUDITS, WITHDRAWALS, TRANSFER CREDITS, AND COURSE REPEATS